-On average, fueling a car with electricity is roughly the same as gas at $1/gallon of fueling with gasoline, thanks to EV’s performance efficiency and the lower cost of electricity.
+On average, the cost of fueling a car with electricity is roughly the same as paying $1/gallon for gasoline, thanks to EV’s performance efficiency and the lower cost of electricity.
 Electricity prices are also far more stable than gasoline prices, allowing drivers to avoid the risk of future price spikes.

 Begin driving electric by exploring vehicles, incentives, charging, and more on